circleci/circleci-docs/jekyll/_cci2/insights.md

 - Top 10 Slowest Failed Jobs In Seconds
 - Top 10 Slowest Successful Jobs In Seconds

-You can install the CircleCI dashboard via the App Catalog from the dashboard home page.
+Install the CircleCI dashboard by using the App Catalog from the dashboard home page.

 ![header]({{ site.baseurl }}/assets/img/docs/sumologic_app_catalog.png)